jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 When you're working from the terminal, you can use `kafka-console-consumer` without `group.id`, a new `group.id` is generated using:
 `console-consumer-${new Random().nextInt(100000)}`.
-So unless you use the same `group.id` afterwards it would be as you create a new consumer group each time.
+So unless you use the same `group.id` afterwards, it would be as you create a new consumer group each time.

-By default, when you connect to a `topic` as a `consumer` with `console` you go to the `latest` offset, so you won't see any new message until new records arrive after you connect.
+By default, when you connect to a `topic` as a `consumer`, you go to the *latest* `offset`, so you won't see any new message until new records arrive after you connect.

 In this case, going back to the beginning of the topic will as easy as add